Alluxio/alluxio/docs/en/api/POSIX-API.md

 and a `Fuse.release` operation to close the output stream.
 Then a file is written to Alluxio file system.
 However, `echo "text" > file` failed in some operating systems before.
 The workload becomes a `Fuse.create` to create a file output stream, a `Fuse.release` to close the output stream.
 An empty file is created in the Alluxio file system.
-Then a `Fuse.open` operation is issued for overwriting which is not supported by Alluxio before.
-After understanding the full workload, it's supported by Alluxio now.
+Then a `Fuse.open` operation is issued for overwriting which is not supported by Alluxio .
+After understanding the full workload, we add logic to delete the empty file and recreate a new file output stream in `Fuse.open()` with `overwrite` fuse flag to support this workload.

 You can modify `${ALLUXIO_HOME}/conf/log4j.properties` to customize logging levels and restart corresponding server processes.